Bioelectrical impedance analysis: Accuracy

-Historical background
+History

 The electrical properties of tissues have been described since 1872.
 These properties were further described for a wider range of frequencies on a larger range of tissues, including those that were damaged or undergoing change after death.

 In 1962, Thomasset conducted the original studies using electrical impedance measurements as an index of total body water (TBW), using two subcutaneously inserted needles.

 In 1969, Hoffer concluded that a whole-body impedance measurement could predict total body water.
 The equation (the squared value of height divided by impedance measurements of the right half of the body) showed a correlation coefficient of 0.92 with total body water.
 This equation, Hoffer proved, is known as the impedance index used in BIA.

 In 1983, Nyober validated the use of whole body electrical impedance to assess body composition.

 By the 1970s the foundations of BIA were established, including those that underpinned the relationships between the impedance and the body water content of the body.
 A variety of single-frequency BIA analyzers then became commercially available, such as RJL Systems and its first commercialized impedance meter.
+Consumer body fat meters or scales became commercially available in the mid-1980s, and were popular owing to the ease of use and portability of the equipment.

 In the 1980s, Lukaski, Segal, and other researchers discovered that the use of a single frequency (50 kHz) in BIA assumed the human body to be a single cylinder, which created many technical limitations in BIA.
 The use of a single frequency was inaccurate for populations that did not have the standard body type.
 To improve the accuracy of BIA, researchers created empirical equations using empirical data (gender, age, ethnicity) to predict a user's body composition.